November 28 2022

 What are the evaluation criteria?

-- the artistic and didactic quality of the proposed cultural mediation project, as well as the project’s timeline, objectives, originality and connection to the writer’s personal creation work
+- the quality of the planned cultural mediation project, its timeline, objectives and ties to the personal creative work of the author and/or illustrator

 What is the response time?